arnoldjulian/Replacing-neural-networks-by-optimal-analytical-predictors-for-the-detection-of-phase-transitions/README.md

 ### This repository

 contains code to identify phase transitions from data using supervised learning, learning by confusion, or the prediction-based method, using the optimal analytical expressions or neural networks.
+The source files can be found in [source folder](./src/).
 We provide exemplary code for

 * the prototypical probability distributions discussed in our paper, see [the folder](./examples/prototypical_distr/),